pip-services/pip-services-docs/content/en/conceptual/microservice_structure/_index.md

 - descriptor: "pip-services:status-service:http:default:1.0"
 ```

-A microservice’s container can read this configuration, use the descriptors in a factory to create all necessary components, provide these components with some configuration parameters, link the components with one another, and start up all available active processes.
+A microservice's container can read this configuration, use the descriptors in a factory to create all necessary components, provide these components with some configuration parameters, link the components with one another, and start up all available active processes.

 This approach was used to implement [The Pip.Services Library](https://github.com/pip-services/pip-services-library), which offers dozens of reusable microservices.
-And as a result, these microservices are all incredibly flexible: to configure them for a specific platform, all you need to do is provide them with the correct configuration, and you’re done!
+And as a result, these microservices are all incredibly flexible: to configure them for a specific platform, all you need to do is provide them with the correct configuration, and you're done!
 No coding needed!